ericksonl/HanoiTower/README.md

 Created By: Liam Erickson May 8th, 2020

+To run this project simply export files to an IDE or other that will compile and run Java code.
+The prompts will appear in terminal, presenting you with the rules.

 The object of this game is to move all disks from stack 1 to stack 3.
 	Rules:
 	1. Only one disk may be moved at a time.